bonomani/devmon/docs/TEMPLATES.md

 ' . '         (string concatenation - note white space each side) (deprecated)
 '(' and ')'   (Expression nesting)
 ```
-This transform is not whitespace sensitive, except in the case of ' . '
+This transform is not whitespace sensitive, except in the case of ' . ', which
+will be deprecated soon.
 The mathematical expressions you can perform can be quite complex, such as:
 ```
 ((({sysUpTime}/100) ^ 2 ) x 15) + 10
 ```
-Note that the syntax of the MATH transform is not stringently checked at
-the time the template is loaded, so if there are any logic errors, they
-will not be apparent until you attempt to use the template for the first
+Notes:
+The MATH transform syntax isn't rigorously checked upon template loading.
+Any
-time (any errors will be dumped to the devmon.log file on the node that
+errors will only surface when you first use the template, logged in the devmon.log file
-they occurred on).

 Decimal precision can also be controlled via an additional variable seperated
 from the main expression via a colon: